karollynecosta/aws_solutions_architect-associate/README.md

-Postgres/Mysql are supported as Aurora DB is Cloud Optimized and claims 5x performance improvement over MySQL on RDS, over 3x of Postgres on RDS Automatically grows in increments of 10GB, up to 64TB Can have 15 replicas while Mysql has 5, and the replication process is faster (sub 10 ms replica lag) Failoverin Autora  is instantaneous.
+Postgres/Mysql are supported as Aurora DB is Cloud Optimized and claims 5x performance improvement over MySQL on RDS, over 3x of Postgres on RDS Automatically grows in increments of 10GB, up to 64TB *Can have 15 read replicas* while Mysql has 5, and the replication process is faster (sub 10 ms replica lag) Failoverin Autora  is instantaneous.
 It's HA native.
 Aurora costs more than RDS(20% more) - but is more efficient